Tyrion's Talk With Cersei Proves He's The Hero We All Need On 'Game Of Thrones'

 But just as everything seemed to be lost, Tyrion stepped up.
 After all the bumbling and failed plans, he decided to listen to Dany, and proved himself worthy as her Hand of the Queen.
 Instead of doing nothing, he followed Cersei out of the Dragon Pit and faced her down in her chambers, knowing she could easily have him murdered.

 Not only did Tyrion's negotiation instincts come in handy here, as he argued Cersei into a corner, but his drinking did too.
-Cersei who loves alcohol as much as he does, was not drinking.
-Combine that with a thoughtless hand-on-stomach moment, and Tyrion had the lever he needed to convince Cersei to agree to join the fight.
+Cersei, who loves alcohol as much as he does, was not drinking.
+Combine that with a thoughtless hand-on-stomach moment, and Tyrion had the leverage he needed to convince Cersei to agree to join the fight.

 Making sure the next generation of Lannisters would have a world to survive in.